Table of Contents

 How To Celebrate Success

 My go-to method of celebration is what I’d describe as a mental high-five as I acknowledge my success.
 Walk past a cupcake, mental high-five.
 Finish the last bench press rep, mental high-five.
 Press Publish when this post is complete, mental high-five.
-Fogg says the important thing about how you celebrate success is that it feel real, that it’s authentically you, that it create a positive feeling of success.
+Fogg says the important thing about how you celebrate success is that it feels real, that it’s authentically you, that it creates a positive feeling of success.

 If you opt to celebrate success in your habit change efforts, you’ll need to spend some time tuning in to what kind of celebration works for you.
-Maybe you’ll choose a fist pump, maybe there will be a short dance routine, maybe a huge Grin-Of-Success, or maybe, like me, you’ll prefer an internal celebration.
+Maybe you’ll choose a fist pump, maybe there will be a short dance routine, perhaps a huge Grin-Of-Success, or maybe, like me, you’ll prefer an internal celebration.
 Try on some celebrations and see what fits.

 When To Celebrate Success